KarimHassanieh/Udacity-RoboND-FollowMe-DeepLearning/README.md

 __Decoding Layers :__

-Decoding layers are implemented at the end of the neural network model to retreive spatial infromation,in our case to locate the recognized object's location in the image, such necessary infromation may have been lost due to the encoding and downsizing of the image.
+Decoding layers are implemented at the end of the neural network model to retreive spatial infromation, in our case to locate the recognized object's location in the image, such necessary infromation may have been lost due to the encoding and downsizing of the image.
 During decoding stage bileniar upsampling by 2 is preformed through 2 different decoding layers.
- The first decoding layer is then convluted with a filter of depth 128 (layer 5) while the second decoding layer is then convoluted again with a filter of depth 64 (layer 6).
+ The first decoding layer is then convoluted with a filter of depth 128 (layer 5) while the second decoding layer is then convoluted again with a filter of depth 64 (layer 6).
 In such method the layer depth decreases from one layer to another.
 Also in each decoding the image is upsampled by a factor of 2 to retreive the spatial information.

-The bilinear upsampling method in terms of image manipulation allows for the recovery of the image in its initial sizing dimension pixel wise\ and allows for the recovery of spatail information needed to indetify location of the object in the image.
+The bilinear upsampling method in terms of image manipulation allows for the recovery of the image in its initial sizing dimension pixel wise and allows for the recovery of spatail information needed to indetify location of the object in the image.

 __Skip Connections :__